 In the unlikely event that you need to intervene and help a domestic baby rabbit, the special formula should be purchased to use for bottle feeding.
 You should attempt to reintroduce the baby to the mother after a few days of bottle feeding since some new mothers do not have adequate milk production until a few days after giving birth.

 False Rabbit Pregnancy

 Some rabbits experience a false pregnancy where their body thinks it's pregnant, despite that not being the case.
-False pregnancy will cause a rabbit to exhibit nesting behavior and act moody, just like a real pregnant rabbit would experience.
-False pregnancy behaviors usually only last about two to three weeks so this, in addition to the lack of growing babies inside the rabbit, is the primary way to tell whether or not your rabbit is experiencing a real pregnancy.
+False pregnancy will cause a rabbit to exhibit nesting behavior and act moody.
+False pregnancy behaviors usually only last about two to three weeks.

 Preventing Rabbit Pregnancy

 Aside from keeping an intact female rabbit completely separate from an intact male rabbit at all times, the best way to prevent a rabbit from becoming pregnant is to spay it.
 Spaying a rabbit will remove the uterus and ovaries that a rabbit needs to have babies, as well as eliminating or decreasing the chances of it developing several types of cancers later in life.
 Surgery to spay a rabbit does not happen without risks of course, but you should discuss this with your veterinarian.